Jahia/elvis-provider/README.md

 # Elvis External Provider

 ### INFORMATION
 This module allow you to create a mount point in your Digital Factory in order to browse and search your folders/files on your Elvis Server.
+**Note:** Elvis collection are displayed as an empty folder.

 ### MINIMAL REQUIREMENTS
 * Digital Factory 7.1.0.1